Under the Dome (novel): Plot summary

+The novel covers eight days - from October 21 to October 28, 2017.

-At 11:45 a.m. on October 21, 2017, the small Maine town of Chester's Mill is abruptly and gruesomely separated from the outside world by an invisible, semipermeable barrier of unknown origin.
+At 11:44 a.m. on October 21, the small Maine town of Chester's Mill is abruptly and gruesomely separated from the outside world by an invisible, semipermeable, dome-shaped barrier of unknown origin.
 The immediate appearance of the barrier causes a number of injuries and fatalities and traps former Army Captain Dale "Barbie" Barbara—who is trying to leave Chester's Mill because of a local dispute—inside the town.

-Police Chief Howard "Duke" Perkins is killed instantly when his pacemaker explodes when he gets too close to the Dome.
-This removes the last significant opposition to James "Big Jim" Rennie, used car salesman and the town's Second Selectman.
-Big Jim exerts a significant influence on Chester's Mill and seizes the opportunity to use the barrier as part of a power play to take over the town.
+The town's police chief, Howard "Duke" Perkins, is killed instantly as his pacemaker explodes when he gets too close to the dome.
+James "Big Jim" Rennie, the town's second selectman and Duke's opposition, uses the opportunity to use the Dome as part of a power play to take over the town.
 Big Jim appoints one of his cronies, the incompetent Peter Randolph, as the new police chief.
-He also begins expanding the ranks of the Chester's Mill Police with questionable candidates, including his son, Junior Rennie, and his friends.
-Junior has frequent migraines caused by an as-yet-undiscovered brain tumor which has also begun affecting his mental state; unknown to Big Jim, Junior was in the process of beating and strangling a girl (Angie McCain) to death when the barrier appeared and has killed another girl (Dodee Sanders) by the time Big Jim places him on the police force.
+He begins expanding the ranks of the Chester's Mill police with questionable candidates, including his son, Junior Rennie, and his friends.
+Junior has frequent migraines caused by an as-yet-undiscovered brain tumor which has begun affecting his mental state; unknown to Big Jim, Junior was in the process of beating and strangling a girl, Angie McCain, to death when the Dome appeared and has killed another girl, Dodee Sanders (the daughter of head selectman Andy Sanders), by the time Big Jim places him on the police force.

-Elsewhere in Chester's Mill, Col. James O. Cox (who is stationed outside of the Dome) calls Julia Shumway, the editor of the local newspaper, and has her carry a message to Barbie to contact him.
-Cox then asks Barbie to act as the government's agent to bring down the Dome, as it has come to be known.
+Elsewhere in Chester's Mill, Col. James O. Cox, who is stationed outside of the Dome, calls Julia Shumway, the editor of the local newspaper, and has her carry a message to Barbie to contact him.
+Cox asks Barbie to act as the government's agent to bring down the Dome.
 Drawing similarities to Barbie's Army specialization in locating enemy munitions factories, Cox gives him the task of locating the Dome's power source, which is believed to be somewhere in the town.
-Cox is also able to foresee the small-town political ramifications of such a situation.
-By virtue of a Presidential order, Barbie is reinstated in the U.S. military and brevetted to the rank of Colonel.
-Barbie is also presented with a decree granting him authority over the township.
-However, small-town politics being what they are, this action is not well received by Big Jim and his band of renegade police officers.
-Around this time, Brenda Perkins, Duke's widow, discovers a file on her husband's computer that lists Big Jim's money-stealing schemes.
+By virtue of a presidential order, Barbie is reinstated in the U.S. military and brevetted to the rank of Colonel, and is presented with a decree granting him authority over the township, acknowledging the political tensions within the town.
+However, this action is not well received by Big Jim and his faction.
+Around this time, Brenda Perkins, Duke's widow, discovers a file on her husband's computer that lists Big Jim's criminal schemes.